rajarshi/neo4jexpt/README.md

 java -Djdbc.url="jdbc:mysql://host.name/chembl_20?user=USER&password=PASS"  -jar target/neo4j-ctl-1.0-SNAPSHOT.jar graph.db
 ```

-You can then start up the Neo4j application and explore the graph db using the [Cypher](http://neo4j.com/developer/cypher-query-language/)
+You can then start up the Neo4j application and explore the graph db in your browser using the
-query language.
+[Cypher](http://neo4j.com/developer/cypher-query-language/) query language, as shown in the screen shot.
 ![CypherQuery](imgs/img1.png)